40 Extremely Achievable Things To Do In London

 27. Go bowling in Queensway or Finsbury Park

 Sod All Star Lanes, it’s bloody extortionate.
-The cheapy bowling alleys are this one in Queensway, and Rowan’s in Finsbury Park.
-Although if you’re central, Bloomsbury Lanes is good if you’re a group of 6.
+The cheap, original, far mire fun bowling alleys are this one in Queensway, and Rowan’s in Finsbury Park.
+Although if you’re central, Bloomsbury Lanes is good if you’re a group of 6 or fancy ending the night with some karaoke and an 80s night.

 28. Get an excellent view of London from Ally Pally

 That’s Alexandra Palace, for the non-believers.
-While we’re on the subject, Primrose Hill and Parliament Hill are also worth the climb.
+While we’re on the subject, the views from Primrose Hill, Greenwich Royal Observatory, and Parliament Hill are also worth getting slightly out of breath for.

 29. See a beautiful Japanese garden in Holland Park

-It’s basically like going to Kyoto but without the bullet train.
+Like going to Kyoto, but without the bullet train.

 30. Go find something to do in the Olympic Park

-Hey guys, guess what, we’ve got a park with a massive swimming pool, a mountain bike course, loads of walking tracks, white water rafting, and a velodrome where you can just go and sit and watch the cycling and have a coffee.
+When the Olympics finished, it left behind its massive swimming pool, a mountain bike course, loads of walking tracks, tennis courts, white water rafting, and a velodrome where you can just go and sit and watch the cycling and have a coffee.
 Just FYI.

 31. Look around the free exhibitions at the British Library

 The BL always has some pretty interesting free exhibitions downstairs, there’s also space just to sit quietly and have a cuppa in the foyer.
-If you’re a member, try ordering up some crazy old books in the reading rooms.
+You can also become a member for free, and go into the reading rooms which are probably the only mobile phone free space left in London.

-32. Say hi to a giraffe without actually going into London Zoo
+32. Say hi to the giraffes without actually going into London Zoo

-Walk around to the north end of Regent’s Park by the canal, and as well as multiple and many dogs, ye shall also be rewarded with long necked horses, peeking over the fence.
+Walk around to the north end of Regent’s Park by the canal, and as well as many dogs, ye shall also be rewarded with a few long necked horses aka giraffes, often seen peeking over the fence.

 33. Saunter down Roupell Street in Waterloo